stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 odd (S k) = even k
 ```

+As you can see, function `even` is allowed to call function `odd` in
+its implementation, since `odd` has already been declare (but not yet
+implemented).

 If you're like me and want to keep declarations and implementations
 next to each other, you can introduce a `mutual` block, which has
 the same effect.
 Like with other code blocks, functions in a `mutual`
-block must all be indented by the same amount of white space:
+block must all be indented by the same amount of whitespace:

 ```idris
 mutual